Depth-efficient proofs of quantumness: Introduction

-\end{enumerate} Without the requirement of an adaptive hardcore bit, we recover the definition of an ordinary or regular TCF.
+\end{enumerate} It should be noted that the properties, as stated here, are not independent of each other.
+For instance, property 6 implies properties 3 and 5 (and 5 also implies 3).
+We chose to present the properties this way for the sake of clarity.
+Without the requirement of an adaptive hardcore bit, we recover the definition of an ordinary or regular TCF.
 Note that all $poly(\lambda)$-time algorithms mentioned above can be assumed to be classical algorithms.

 We now outline the proof of quantumness protocol introduced in~\cite{brakerski2018cryptographic}.
 The classical verifier fixes a security parameter $\lambda > 0$ and generates a strong TCF, $f$, together with a trapdoor $t$.
 It then sends $f$ to the prover.
 The prover is instructed to create the state